Back to blog

 1. Start with your hardware.

-2. Pick the smallest model that comfortably fits.
+2. Start with the smallest model that comfortably fits.

 That approach saves more time than any benchmark chart.